SnowyMouse/invader/README.md

                                suffixing with K (for KiB), M (for MiB), or G (for GiB), or specify in hexadecimal the number of bytes (e.g. 0x1000).
-  -u --uncompressed            Do not compress the cache file.
-This is default
-                               for demo, retail, and custom engines.
   -w --with-index <file>       Use an index file for the tags, ensuring the
                                map's tags are ordered in the same way.
 ```

 #### Tag patches